Frequently Asked Questions on Gradescope and Pedagogy

 Do I need to give students instructions about using Gradescope if I don't plan to have students use it any way?

 If your answer to all of these is no, students probably don't need to know about Gradescope because they won't engage with it.
 The only results students will see from your grading of work in Gradescope is a numeric score imported to Canvas.
-If students are going to do any of those three questions, they should at least have instructions on how to log into Gradescope to review your feedback.
+You can probably never mention Gradescope to them at all.

 Questions on Assignment Design